Skip to main content

 • A confirmation that the existing risk rating is accurate or recommendations to change the risk rating, up or down, and the factors that the change is based on.

-The financial institution that is covering 50% of its commercial portfolio with robust and timely annual reviews every year should provide executive management and the board with sufficient information to understand the level and direction of credit risk and whether these are in accordance with the desired risk appetite.
+The financial institution that is covering 50 percent of its commercial portfolio with robust and timely annual reviews every year should provide executive management and the board with sufficient information to understand the level and direction of credit risk and whether these are in accordance with the desired risk appetite.

-For more information on this article or on how Young & Associates, Inc. can assist your institution in this area, please contact Dave Reno, Director of Lending and Business Development, at 330.422.3455 or dreno@younginc.com.
+For more information on how Young & Associates, Inc. can assist your institution in this area, please contact Dave Reno.
+Reno is the Director of Lending and Business Development, at 330.422.3455 or dreno@younginc.com.

 By: Mike Lehr, Human Resources and Sales Consultant